usethesource/rascal-website/docs/Library/IO.md

 #### Description

-See [iprint](../Library/IO.md#IO-iprint) for a version that displays the result on the console and [iprint exp](../Library/IO.md#IO-iprintExp) for a version that returns its argument as result and [iprintln](../Library/IO.md#IO-iprintln) for a version that adds a newline.
+See [iprint](../Library/IO.md#IO-iprint) for a version that displays the result on the console and [iprintExp](../Library/IO.md#IO-iprintExp) for a version that returns its argument as result and [iprintln](../Library/IO.md#IO-iprintln) for a version that adds a newline.

 #### Examples